Nada2oo4/RoadAccidents-datascience-project/README.md

 To enrich the dataset and support deeper insights, we implemented web scraping to collect additional information such as:

--Road condition updates or accident reports from traffic authority website
+-Road condition updates and accident reports from traffic authority website

  Libraries Used: